EPF-MDE/Vizair/README.md

-# Givair Code explained: HEATMAP
+# Givair Code explained

-## Description

-This README explains how to run the code of the Heatmap.
+This README explains how to run two codes: the Heatmap and the Predictive model.

 ### Dependencies